zandalJ/zandalJ/README.md

   <li> 👦 I'm 18 years old
   <li> 🎂 Born 30th December
   <li> 💻 I'm coding in React
-  <li> 🎯 Goal for this year: Learn next.js, typescript and node.js
+  <li> 🎯 Goal for this year: Learn next.js, typescript and node.js basics
 </ul>

 **<details><summary><b>⚙ My projects</b></summary>**

 <ol>
   <li> <b>Productivity App (https://github.com/zandalJ/Productivity-App) (in develop)</b> - It's my first own designed and coded project.
-This app was mainly coded in React and scss but i used few other libraries  like react-redux, react-router v6, mui, momentjs, react-hook-form, react swiper, framer motion, font-awesome and firebase.
+This app was mainly coded in React and scss but i used few other libraries  like react-redux, react-router v6, material UI, moment.js, react-hook-form, react swiper, framer motion, font-awesome and firebase.
 This project soldified my knowledge in React and his core main libraries, creating and connecting my firebase database and using other libraries in app.
-  <li> <b>Sprzatando (https://github.com/loudsheep/sprzatando) (in develop)</b> - It's a school project developed with my schoolmates in React, styled components and Inertia.
+  <li> <b>Sprzatando (https://github.com/loudsheep/sprzatando) (in develop)</b> - It's a school project developed with my schoolmates in React, styled components and Inertiajs.
 I'm responsible for part projecting in figma and frontend develop.
 This project is a great opportunity to improve working in group and with the backend side of the project.
 </ol>

  </details>